What do we mean by PLAY?

 Kat!

-Kat has been dancing and weaving stories for as long as she can remember; performing for the rocks and trees as a small child and eventually joining the circus in New York.
-She has been working with children for more than 20 years, bringing together her love of nature, circus and storytelling into educational therapy, alternative forms of teaching and Storycamp, her first baby.
+Kat has been dancing, telling stories, and creating performances for as long as she can remember—first for the rocks and trees as a child, and later as part of a women-led circus in New York.
+For more than 20 years she has worked with children and communities, weaving together her love of nature, circus, and storytelling into innovative programs of creative education, therapy and play.
+Storycamp, her first program founded in Colorado in 2015, became the foundation for what would grow into Circus Curious.

 Our Programming